LukeShortCloud/rootpages/src/programming/python.rst

    def function():
        print("Hello world")

 Functions can take arguments to use.
-The order that the variables are set in the funciton definition have to match when supplying a function these variables.
+The order that the variables are set in the function definition have to match when supplying a function these variables.
 Otherwise, the original variable name can be used to specify variables in a different order by using the syntax ``function(<ORIGINAL_VARIABLE_NAME>=<VALUE>)``.
 Arguments can also have default values at the function definition.

 Example: